asadprodhan/Writing-and-Publishing-Protocols-Using-GitHub/README.md

 1. Create a Zenodo account

-2. Log in using your GitHub account
+2. Log in in Zenodo using your GitHub account

-3. Go to the drop-down menu and select GitHub
+3. Go to the drop-down menu at the top-right-hand corner displaying your name and select GitHub

 4. Toggle the ON button